 As parents, we had to divide and conquer in Miniland.
-My son would not be torn away from examining the Star Wars worlds he knows well, while my daughter was fascinated by the cities.
+My son would not be torn away from examining the Star Wars worlds, while my daughter was fascinated by the cities.

-These are a LEGOLAND speciality.
-Apple fries are french-fry sliced apples, deep fried and tossed in cinnamon sugar.
+Apple fries are a LEGOLAND speciality.
+Imagine french-fry sliced apples, deep fried and tossed in cinnamon sugar.
 Vanilla whipped cream is provided for dipping.
-Find this sweet treat at Granny’s Apple Fries in Castle Hill.
+Find this sweet treat at Granny's Apple Fries in Castle Hill.
 One order was not enough for our family of four, but two was plenty.